satori-com/satori-video-sdk-cpp/docs/reference.md

 `--help`

-Display usage hints for the utility.
+Display usage hints for the tool.

-`--metrics-push-channel <metrics_channel>`

-Publish Prometheus metrics to this Satori channel.

 `--metrics-push-job <metrics_job_value>`

-Add this string as the value of the job property in metrics messages that the utility publishes.
+Add this string as the value of the job property in metrics data that the tool writes to the push server.

 `--metrics-push-instance <metrics_instance_value>`

-Add this string as the value of the instance property in metrics messages that the utility publishes.
+Add this string as the value of the instance property in metrics data that the tool writes to the push server.

 ### `satori_video_player`
 Play video from a source in a GUI window.